 Web applications: implement robust user registration processes and sign-on authentication

-For more details, explore AWS Step Functions use cases.
+For more details, explore Amazon Step Functions use cases.

 You can configure your state machines to perform work by using activity tasks and service tasks.
 Activity tasks let you assign a specific step in your workflow to code running somewhere else (known as an activity worker).
 An activity worker can be any application that can make an HTTP connection, hosted anywhere.
 For example, activity workers can run on an Amazon EC2 instance, on a mobile device, or on an on-premises server.
 The activity worker polls Step Functions for work, takes any inputs from Step Functions, performs the work using your code, and returns results.
 Since activity workers request work, it is easy to use workers that are deployed behind a firewall.

-Service tasks let you connect a step in your workflow to a supported AWS service.
+Service tasks let you connect a step in your workflow to a supported Amazon Web Services service.
 Step Functions pushes requests to other services so they can perform actions for your workflow, waits for the service task to complete, and then continues to the next step.

-An AWS Step Functions state machine can contain combinations of activity tasks and service tasks.
-AWS Step Functions applications can also combine activity workers running in a data center with service tasks that run in the cloud.
+An Amazon Step Functions state machine can contain combinations of activity tasks and service tasks.
+Amazon Step Functions applications can also combine activity workers running in a data center with service tasks that run in the cloud.
 The workers in the data center continue to run as usual, along with any cloud-based service tasks.

-Workflows that you create with AWS Step Functions can connect and coordinate other AWS services using service tasks.
+Workflows that you create with Amazon Step Functions can connect and coordinate other Amazon web services services using service tasks.
 For example, you can:

-Run an Amazon Elastic Container Service or AWS Fargate task
+Run an Amazon Elastic Container Service or Amazon Fargate task

 Get an existing item from an Amazon DynamoDB table or put a new item into a DynamoDB table

-Submit an AWS Batch job and wait for it to complete
+Submit an Amazon Web Services Batch job and wait for it to complete

 Publish a message to an Amazon SNS topic